 To wrap up the conversation James leaves some key points for how to use personalized nutrition either yourself or with your clients.
 First, make sure that they are starting with a solid foundation of a good lifestyle.
 (Learn the OPEX Basic Lifestyle Guidelines here.)
 Secondly, macros can be part of the conversation but discuss percentages before exact numbers.
 Thirdly, personalize over time.
 Find out what is working and slowly figure out which foods to avoid and which foods to consume more of.

 Nutrition coaching can be difficult.
 There is more dogma than fact and it seems like the science is ever-changing.
 But James believes that with a foundation of knowledge most coaches will have success with a personalized nutrition approach.
-Learn the basics of personalized nutrition today when you sign up for The Free 7-Day OPEX Coaching Course and become the coach that helps your clients create a life-long change.
+Learn the basics of personalized nutrition today when you sign up for The Free Coach’s Toolkit and become the coach that helps your clients create a life-long change.